A Rohingya girl’s journey from refugee camps to college

 But Formin wanted to talk about Keller, the deaf and blind American author she considered an inspiration.
 She wanted to talk about Pakistani activist and Nobel Peace Prize winner Malala Yousafzai, another hero.
 She wanted to talk about her books ravaged in the burning of her house amid deadly violence in Myanmar’s northern Rakhine state.
 She spoke of her dream of becoming a lawyer, and of inspiring other Rohingya girls deprived of education.

 By then, I had spent nearly a year making reporting trips to the refugee camps, interviewing girls Formin’s age, many survivors of rape and sexual assault.
 Women and girls at the Rohingya camps are usually seen fanning cooking pots, cradling babies or tending to their family inside bamboo shelters.
-Most in the long-persecuted community are illiterate, and the few who did manage to study in Myanmar often only speak Burmese.
+Most from the long-persecuted community who live at the camps are illiterate, and the few who did manage to study in Myanmar often only speak Burmese.

 I had never met anyone like Formin.
 Between fits of shy giggles, sometimes burying her face inside her lap, Formin spoke with a burning passion about books and education.
 She was stateless and single-minded about the value of education.
 She had witnessed brutality in Myanmar, but she was determined to remain idealistic.